 Jesus Taught About God (Four Lessons)

 Jesus taught about many things, but primarily He taught about the kingdom of God and how His people are to live as its citizens.
 God expects that as recipients of His love and citizens in His kingdom, we will live in ways that reflect the love and forgiveness He has lavished upon us.
 We are to love as He has loved.
 We are to forgive as He has forgiven.
 We are to trust in God’s care, and we are to extend that care to others.
 These are important kingdom truths that older preschoolers can understand, even if they don’t yet comprehend the nature of God’s kingdom or Jesus’ role in it.
 These stories from Jesus’ ministry convey important truths that will lay an important foundation for helping children understand kingdom attitudes and behavior as they grow and mature.
 Lessons in this unit are listed below.
-To purchase this unit for $24.95, simply click the red “Buy Unit” button above.
-To download a free sample lesson, click here.
+Just click on each lesson title to access the individual lessons.

 Unit Bible Lessons

 Jesus’ parable of the lost sheep in Luke 15:3-7 is the focus of this lesson for preschoolers on God’s great love.

 Jesus’ parable of the forgiving king sometimes is called the parable of the unforgiving servant.
 It has a great deal to teach people of all ages, including preschoolers, about forgiveness.

 In today’s Bible lesson, preschoolers will learn that Jesus taught that people who trust God never need to worry.
 God takes care of the birds and the wildflowers, faithfully meeting their needs—so we can trust Him to take care of us as well.